dortania/OpenCore-Post-Install/universal/pm.md

 ## Enabling X86PlatformPlugin

 So before we can fine tune power management to our liking, we need to first make sure Apple's XCPM core is loaded.
-Note that this is supported **only on Haswell and newer**, Sandy, Ivy Bridge and AMD CPUs should refer to the bottom of the guides:
+Note that this is supported **only on Haswell and newer(with Ivy Bridge-E)**, consumer Sandy, Ivy Bridge and AMD CPUs should refer to the bottom of the guides:

 * [Sandy and Ivy Bridge Power Management](../universal/pm.md#sandy-and-ivy-bridge-power-management)
 * [AMD CPU Power Management](../universal/pm.md#amd-cpu-power-management)